 What Support Will You Be Given?

-A member of the team will be in touch before the event to send you a full briefing about your role.
-A team leader will brief, guide, support and work closely with you on the day at the event.
+A member of the team will be in touch before the event to send you a briefing about your role.
+Your allocated team leader will brief, guide, support and work closely with you on the day at the event.

 What Are The Benefits?